 Elephant Population and Movements

-In 1998 it was not known if Ishasha had a viable elephant population remaining after some of Africa’s most sealtvere poaching.
-Today, the UCF supported project, ECP, finds the southern Queen Elizabeth National Park elephant population recovering very well, and estimates the numbers within QE to be between 1500 – 2000 depending on the number of elephant movements between adjoining protected areas and countries!
+In 1998 it was not known if Ishasha had a viable elephant population remaining after some of Africa’s most severe poaching.
+Presently, the UCF supported project, ECP, finds the southern Queen Elizabeth National Park elephant population recovering very well, and estimates the numbers within QE to be between 1500 – 2000 depending on the number of elephant movements between adjoining protected areas and countries!

 There are few elephants over the age of 40, however, there are young everywhere!
 So the future is looking very bright so long as the adjoining areas to QE can be protected, any future poaching controlled and the elephants stopped from destroying people’s crops.